Panchesco/wygwam.videodetector/README.md

 ## Configuration
 1. Navigate to the configuration page for your WYGWAM editor.
 2. Under "Customize the Toolbar" add the VideoDetector icon (the play symbol in a circle).
-3. Under "Advanced Settings", add videodetector to extraPlugins after selecting that option.
+3. Under "Advanced Settings", select the extraPlugins and add videodetector.

 <figure>
 	<img src="http://panchesco.com/media/mywygwam-videodetector-config.png" alt="WYGWAM field configuration">